Header Ads

 Fructose is metabolized differently to sugar and glucose and doesn't trigger the hormones that regulate appetite and food intake - which some research suggests means that it's much more likely to be converted into body fat.
 Note too that it has other drawbacks, such as causing abdominal discomfort.

-7. Glucose powder is a white crystalline powder with a GI at a maximum of 100.
+7. Glucose powder is a white crystalline powder with a GI at the maximum of 100.
 It is the standard by which other carbs are ranked.
 At 100, this means that glucose is rapidly absorbed into the bloodstream and stimulates a fast insulin response.
 Glucose powder is not as sweet as regular white sugar so is fed to invalids as they can take in more food without being put off by the excessive sweetness.

 Athletes often notice glucose (under the term dextrose so you don't associate it with glucose or sugar!) marketed to them to use when they need instant energy.
 Like glucose jelly beans, it will quickly raise blood glucose levels and replenish blood glucose.
 Glucose is the simplest form of sugars and is the sugar in the blood, your body's primary source of energy.